Payment Frequency, Does It Really Make A Difference?

 Don’t Assume Anything When Dealing With Mortgage Financing

-General Tim Hill, MBA 2 Oct
+General 2 Oct

 A lot of people get into hot water when they assume that because they’ve qualified for a mortgage in the past, they will qualify for a mortgage in the future.